xtdb/learn-xtdb-datalog-today/learn-xtdb-datalog-today.nextjournal.md

 ## Exercises

 Q1.
 Find people by age.
-Use the function `user/age` to find the age given a birthday and a date representing "today".
+Use the function `user/age` to find the names of people, given their age and a date representing "today".

 ```clojure id=efe159a6-33df-481f-ad9c-751f4afebf48
 ;; remove '#_' to uncomment the query